dustinpfister/videoground/README.md

 ## What the goals where with this project

-When it comes to what the goals where with this project I have all ready achieved the core set of goals that I had in mind.
-I just wanted to make a tool that I can use to create a whole bunch of frame images with some javaScript code on top of threejs.
-I can then take it from there by using ffmpeg, and other tools to create a final product.
+When it comes to what the goals where with this project I have all ready achieved the core set of goals that I had in mind as I first set the bar very low for myself on this one.
+I just wanted to make a tool that I can use to create a whole bunch of frame images with some javaScript code on top of threejs, and have a basic interface to work with some high level javaScript code that runs on top of everything that I am abstracting away.
+I can then take it from there by using ffmpeg, and other tools to create a final video product.

 * R0 - Basic frame by frame export feature working
 * R1 - Built in feature for loading \*.dae files